-Problem 8.
+Problem 7.
 Use BeautifulSoup to load the 'Big Data dates' file.
-This page can be found at https://www.federalreserve.gov/releases/lbr/.
-Note that the actual website may include more dates than the file provided.
-Notice all the release dates of bank data, ranging from 2003 to 2014 in the file you downloaded.
+This page is found at www.federalreserve.gov/releases/lbr, although the actual website may include more dates.
+Notice all the release dates of bank data, ranging from 2003 to 2015 in the file you downloaded.
 Using find_all() and re, find all the links to bank data from September 30, 2003 to December 31, 2014.
-Write a function that loads the file into BeautifulSoup and returns a list of all of the tags containing these links.
+(Don't include the 2015 links) There should be 46 links total that you list.